Part 7: Tech Stone

 The suit was great.
 I knew where I wanted to go and it was effortless getting there, even over sheer cliffs I managed to somehow breeze up it.

 I was heading down a hill when something small approached me from a distance.
 The suit enhanced the image for me.
 It was a man driving a shuttle not of this planet, in my direction.
 I chose to ignore him but he kept getting closer and closer to me until I was within his attacking range.
 I grabbed the shredder and readied myself for any hostile movements from him while running.
-The S.E.E.S. identified all the weapons he was carrying, and it was a ridiculous amount.
+The S.E.E.S. identified all the weapons he was carrying, and it was a ridiculous amount for one person.

 “Hey wait, I’m not here to fight.”
 The man shouted from his shuttle, “I can see that you’re in a hurry.”